Skip to Content

 The money is still yours alone.
 This isn't like having a joint account; it’s just about sharing some of the responsibility.
 This makes it easier to keep your finances running smoothly if you need a helping hand.

-Exploring your options for third-party mandates
+Exploring your options for trusted access

 General power of attorney